 Creating a fairer Britain

 Our equality information helps us identify and understand potential key equality issues across our functions including employment and service delivery areas.
-Where appropriate we will use the findings to develop our equality objectives which will be published in April 2012.
+Where appropriate we will use the findings to develop our equality objectives which will be published annually in April.

 We publish a range of equality information to demonstrate how we are meeting the Public Sector Equality Duty.

 This includes information about our workforce, satisfaction rates, access to our services, details of engagement and outcomes.